Density of Selmer ranks in families of even Galois representations, Wiles' formula, and global reciprocity: Thickening the image off the diagonal and irreducibility

 Since the class number of $K$ is prime to 2, $H^1(G_\emptyset, \Z /2)$ is trivial.
-It follows that the maximal 2-elementary abelian extension of $K$ ramified at the primes above $p$, denoted $K^{(p)}$, has Note that since the primes in $S$ are invariant under $G:=\Gal(K/\Q)$, the field $K^{(p)}$ is Galois over $\Q$, and since the order of $M$ is prime to 3, We claim that $M$ is isomorphic to $U_2$ as a $G$-module.
-If not, then $M$ would be a sum of two trivial 1-dimensional representaions over $\F_2$, and hence $K^{(p)}$ would descend to $\Q$, but there are no biquadratic extensions of $\Q$ ramified only at one prime $p$.
+It follows that the maximal 2-elementary abelian extension of $K$ ramified at the primes above $p$, denoted $K^{(p)}$, has Note that $K^{(p)}$ is Galois over $\Q$, and since the order of $M$ is prime to 3, We claim that $M$ is isomorphic to $U_2$ as a $\Gal(K/\Q)$-module.
+If not, then $M$ would be a sum of two trivial 1-dimensional representations over $\F_2$, and hence $K^{(p)}$ would descend to $\Q$, but there are no biquadratic extensions of $\Q$ ramified only at one prime $p$.

-We regard $G$ as a subgroup of $GL(2,\F_2)$ with generator
+We regard $\Gal(K/\Q)$ as a subgroup of $\operatorname{GL}(2,\F_2)$ with generator

 The characteristic polynomial of $g$ is $x^2+x+1$, so $g$ has eigenvalues $\alpha$ and $\alpha^{-1}$, where $\alpha$ is a primitive third root of unity in $\F_4$.
 The eigenvector for $\alpha$ is

 and the eigenvector for $\alpha^{-1}$ is